 There aren’t many people in the field linking agroforestry, agroecology with circular agriculture, how easy is that?

-It’s not easy, but most of the challenge is that you need a system of syncing, so the problem now today is, ‘oh I’m trained as an insect expert, you’re trained as a tree expert,’ no-one is talking to each other.
+It’s not easy, but most of the challenge is that you need a system of syncing, so the problem now today is, ‘Oh I’m trained as an insect expert, you’re trained as a tree expert,’ no-one is talking to each other.
 So today we need to be trans-disciplinary.
 The insect experts need to know how to manage a tree and plants, and vice versa.
 So being trans-disciplinary and the systems of syncing is the first one.
 The second is that you cannot invest without a return, so you have to listen to the market.
 Where is the market?
-Particularly the new models, the new products, the new markets?
+Particularly for the new models, the new products, the new markets?
 So that is where you need scientific innovation, you need to calculate how much labor, and what is the cost of infrastructure.
 Then you need to engage the stakeholders to convince everyone, and make everyone happy in the process.

 Why are mushrooms so under-researched?

-Today we are struggling, in certain science we have advanced, but in certain fields we’re still not so advanced, that’s the entire fungi kingdom.
+Today we are struggling.
+In certain science we have advanced, but in certain fields we’re still not so advanced: that’s the entire fungi kingdom.

 You look like a fun guy!